 DON'T edit ad groups/ ad sets of your campaigns

 When testing ad creatives for your game, consistency is key.
 Avoid edits to your ad groups to ensure the test is accurate.
 If you need to make any edits, make sure to do it for all the test groups at the same time.
 This consistency prevents you from messing up your tests and will help you collect reliable data to improve your campaigns.

 Take time to analyze your results

 After running the test, take time to analyze the results.
 Study the performance metrics keenly to understand if the creatives helped you reach your audience effectively.
-You also want to know if the creatives enticed users to download your game and if they had a positive impact on your brand awareness.
+You also want to know if the creatives enticed users to download your game and if they positively impacted your brand awareness.

-Creative testing for mobile games may sound simple but it needs to be done properly to ensure it doesn’t burn a hole in your pocket.
-You also have to be aware of the Apple privacy changes that limit the data available to you for effective user segmentation and targeting.
+Creative testing for mobile games may sound simple, but it needs to be done correctly to ensure it doesn’t burn a hole in your pocket.
+You also must be aware of the Apple privacy changes limiting the data available to you for effective user segmentation and targeting.

-We at Game Marketing Genie have mastered mobile ad marketing to drive installs to thousands of games across the world.
+We at Game Marketing Genie have mastered iOS mobile game marketing to drive installs to thousands of games across the world.
 We will help you test ad creatives for your game to increase the effectiveness of your user acquisition campaigns.

 Get in touch to book a consultation session with our marketing experts today.